Lincoln's Spot Resolutions

 - Moral issues raised by conscientious objectors at different periods in history.

 - Tactics used by antiwar protesters over time and how these tactics have changed.

-The photographs included in this project are available through the Archival Research Catalog (ARC) and are in Record Group 111, Records of the Office of the Chief Signal Officer.
+The photographs included in this project are available through the National Archives Catalog and are in Record Group 111, Records of the Office of the Chief Signal Officer.

 Mueller, Jean West and Wynell B. Schamel.
 "Lincoln's Spot Resolutions."
 Social Education 52, 6 (October 1988): 455 - 457, 466.